Hongqiao Lu | Linh Thi Do | Shianhe Yu | Stefanie Owens | Wei-Hsun Chen

 User Interaction Flow

 The final conceptual prototype and web interface is not shown here for confidentiality reasons as agreed upon with the client.
-The above diagrams give an insight into some of the final deliverables I took the lead in producing, and the U.S. Playing Card Company were able to carry forward much of our research that was detailed above into their product development strategy after our graduate work was completed.
+The above diagrams give an insight into some of the final deliverables I was responsible for as my contribution to the team, and the U.S. Playing Card Company was able to carry forward much of our research that was detailed above into their product development strategy after our graduate work was completed.